 Egypt’s bustling capital city is layered with cultural, religious, architectural and even culinary history.
 Its wonders stretch far beyond the walls of its famous museums.
 You can take in centuries worth of sights just by walking down the city streets, and discover untapped wonders just by saying hello to a stranger.
 Then there are the Pyramids of Giza, truly a wonder of the world.

-By night, Cairo transforms thanks to its buzzing nightlife scene – sip Stellas in historic downtown bars or take in live performances at hip clubs and art spaces.
+Local tip: By night, Cairo transforms thanks to its buzzing nightlife scene – sip a drink in historic downtown bars or take in live performances at hip clubs and art spaces.

 Life is definitely better when you’re scuba diving through colorful corals and swimming with dolphins, dugongs and sea turtles in Marsa Alam’s beautiful blue waters.
 A serene escape on the western shore of the Red Sea, Marsa Alam is one of the top spots in Egypt for underwater escapes.
 Popular dive spots include the Elphinstone reef and Abu Dabbab, one of the world's top beaches for snorkeling.